INTERNAL

 knocked on the floor or someone inadvertently placed

 objects on the frame.
-MTG developed the LGR Rest Fixture
+MTG developed the LGR Gage Rest Fixture

 to solve this problem.
 They will not scratch the gage

-a capacity from 6 inches to 15 inches, second the
+a capacity from 6 inches to 15 inches (shown in photo)

 (click image for full view)